 Why Do Currency Rates Change?

 What is behind the change?
 The obvious answer is that euro traders were in the process of changing their minds about the value of either the euro or the value of the dollar.
-Actually, since no one knows or can even guess what true value might be, the euro trader is guessing what others will think in the future about the appropriate price of the euro or the dollar.
-If the euro trader is a seller today at 1.3832, it is because he interprets some piece of data or news unfavorable to the euro that will make others not willing to pay as much for it as today’s price.
-The future may be two minutes, two days or two weeks, but the skill of the trader lies in assigning a probability to the interpretation of the data or news by the rest of the market.
+Actually, since no one knows or can even guess what the true value might be, the euro trader is guessing what others will think in the future about the appropriate price of the euro or the dollar.
+If the euro trader is a seller today at 1.12758, it is because he interprets some piece of data or news unfavorable to the euro that will make others unwilling to pay as much for it as today’s price.
+The future may be two minutes, two days, or two weeks, but the skill of the trader lies in assigning a probability to the interpretation of the data or news by the rest of the market.

 In other words, the euro trader is reading their minds about future demand for euros.

-This sounds ridiculous but it is an accurate way of describing the process.
+This sounds ridiculous, but it is an accurate way of describing the process.
 There are three components to the euro trader’s guess.

 Component One: The Chart

 The euro had become “overbought.”
 This term refers to a majority of euro traders believing the euro should go higher and having already built a big long position.
 The chart reader does not care whether the rest of the market is correct.
-He sees that in terms of the upmove that has already taken place, the other traders are overinvested in the bullish point of view.
+He sees that in terms of the up move that has already taken place, the other traders are overinvested in the bullish point of view.

 If everyone has already bought the euro and they are out of cash or credit to increase their holdings, there’s nobody left to buy.
 The price must fall as the holders unload their positions in order to get cash to put on new trades.
 The chart reader uses any of several technical indicators to identify when the market is overinvested or overbought.
 The most commonly used indicator is the relative strength index or RSI.
 Another is the stochastic oscillator.